Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 > To Chinese Language Users:
 >
-> 👨‍🔬: "Mulish" have great visual identification experience when combine using with Chinese font, and it supplies monospace number characters, it would make your notes neater.
-Moreover, the "Chiron Hei HK" font-weight will automatically switching between "light" and "extralight" based on the theme mode you use, it's for improving the reading experience under different theme modes.
+> 👨‍🔬: "Mulish" have a great visual identification experience when combine using with the Chinese font, and it supplies monospace number characters, it would make your notes neater.
+Moreover, the "Chiron Hei HK" font-weight will automatically switch between "light" and "extralight" based on the theme mode you use, it's for improving the reading experience under different theme modes.

 [:arrow_up:Back](#table-of-contents)